Supporting families in El Salvador's communities afflicted by gangs

 Since graduation, Boyd has continued working at Programa Velasco while living in El Salvador.
 Boyd notes that in 2015, El Salvador’s homicide rate rose by 70 percent – reaching 104 homicides per 100,000 people, more than 10 times higher than the World Health Organization’s definition of an epidemic.
 “We work in the center of a community, divided by the country’s two main gangs.
 Many children and families have endured many traumatic events, yet the violence is ongoing, so they continue to experience stress and hardship.
 This trauma requires counseling services, but the demand outweighs the current supply, which is limited and undercapitalized.
 Part of my role is to seek expanded funding so these services and other programs can continue.”

-Boyd, who received scholarship support for both years of her studies, feels indebted to UChicago and Crown Family School for “acknowledging my strengths and potential…I plan to repay this generosity and support by using the skills I have gained in ways that empower the most marginalized in our world.
-And when I am able to financially contribute to scholarships, I will be honored to support another SSA student!”
+Boyd, who received scholarship support for both years of her studies, feels indebted to both UChicago and the Crown Family School for “acknowledging my strengths and potential…I plan to repay this generosity and support by using the skills I have gained in ways that empower the most marginalized in our world.
+And when I am able to financially contribute to scholarships, I will be honored to support another Crown Family School student!”